AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

 1. In your **[!UICONTROL Mobile application creation wizard]** window, select **[!UICONTROL HTTPV1]** in the **[!UICONTROL API version]** drop-down.

-1. Click **[!UICONTROL Load project json file to extract projet details]** to load directly your json file.
+1. Click **[!UICONTROL Load project json file to extract projet details]** to load directly your JSON key file.
+For more information on how to extract your JSON file, refer to this [page](https://firebase.google.com/docs/admin/setup#initialize-sdk).

 1. You can also enter manually the following details:
    * **[!UICONTROL Project ID]**